Crossover times in bipartite networks with activity constraints and time-varying switching rates: Introduction

 In queue-based CSMA policies, the activation rates are chosen to be functions of the queue lengths at the various nodes, with the aim to provide greater transmission opportunities to nodes with longer queues.
 Specifically, the activation rate typically increases as a function of the queue length at a node, and possibly decreases as a function of the queue lengths at neighbouring nodes.
 The activation rate would thus \emph{vary over time} as queues build up or drain when packets are generated or transmitted.
 For suitable activation rate functions, queue-based CSMA policies have been shown to achieve maximum stability, i.e., provide stable queues whenever feasible at all (see \cite{RajShaShi09,GhaSri10,JiaShaShiWal10,ShaShiTet11,ShaShi12} and reference therein).
 Hence, these policies have the capability to match the optimal throughput performance of centralised scheduling strategies, while requiring less computation and operating in a mostly distributed fashion.
 On the downside, the very activation rate functions required for ensuring maximum stability tend to result in long queues and poor delay performance (see \cite{BouBorLee14,GhaBorWhi14} and references therein).
 As alluded to above, metastability effects play a pivotal role in that regard, and analysing hitting times for the activity process $(X(t))_{t \geq 0}$ is critical in understanding, and possibly improving, the delay performance of queue-based CSMA policies.

-\paragraph{Bipartite inference graphs.} In the present paper we focus on a \emph{bipartite} graph $G$, whose vertex set can be partitioned into two sets $U$ and $V$ such that each edge connects one vertex in $U$ with one vertex in $V$ (and no two vertices within $U$ or within $V$).
-As a crucial special case, the class of bipartite graphs include grid graphs that have emerged as a canonical testing ground for exploring the delay performance of CSMA policies.
+\paragraph*{Bipartite inference graphs} In the present paper we focus on a finite \emph{bipartite} graph~$G$, whose vertex set can be partitioned into two sets $U$ and $V$ such that each edge connects one vertex in $U$ with one vertex in $V$ (and no two vertices within $U$ or within $V$).
+Metastable behaviour of hard-core dynamics is most pronounced in bipartite graphs, is more amenable to a comprehensive analysis, and captures the essence of the metastability phenomenon.
+Therefore, the case of bipartite graphs provides a natural initial stepping stone towards the analysis of more general graph structures.
+As a crucial special case, the class of bipartite graphs includes grid graphs that have emerged as a canonical testing ground for exploring the delay performance of CSMA policies.
 Denote by $u \in \pspace{X}$ and $v \in \pspace{X}$ the joint activity states where all the vertices in either $U$ or $V$ are active, respectively.
 We will assume that the activation rates are of the form $\lambda_i(t) = \lambda_U(t)$ for all $i \in U$ and $\lambda_i(t) = \lambda_V(t)$ for all $i \in V$, where both $\lambda_U$ and $\lambda_V$ depend on a parameter $\lambda$ controlling the typical length of the queues (see~\eqref{eq:rates:choice} and~\eqref{eq:gdefs} for the choice of dependence to be considered).
 We are specifically interested in the asymptotic regime $\lambda \to \infty$ (which corresponds to a scenario with large queue lengths).
-We examine the distribution of the time $T_v = \inf\{t \geq 0\colon\,X(t) = v\}$ until state $v$ is reached for the first time when the system starts from state $u$ at time $0$.\footnote{The metastable behaviour and asymptotic distribution of $T_v$ in the \emph{time-homogeneous} setting where $\lambda_i(t) = \lambda^{1 + \alpha_U + \smallo(1)}$ for all $i \in U$ and $\lambda_i(t) = \lambda^{1 + \alpha_V + \smallo(1)}$ for all $i \in V$ were characterised in~den Hollander, Nardi and Taati~\cite{HolNarTaa16}.}
+We examine the distribution of the time $T_v = \inf\{t \geq 0\colon\,X(t) = v\}$ until state $v$ is reached for the first time when the system starts from state $u$ at time $0$.\footnote{The metastable behaviour and asymptotic distribution of $T_v$ when $\lambda_i(t) = \lambda^{1 + \alpha_U + \smallo(1)}$ for all $i \in U$ and $\lambda_i(t) = \lambda^{1 + \alpha_V + \smallo(1)}$ for all $i \in V$ were characterised by~den Hollander, Nardi and Taati~\cite{HolNarTaa16}.}